 Folic acid needs during early pregnancy

-You’ve probably heard that folic acid prevents birth defects known as NTDs or neural tube defects.
+You’ve probably heard that folic acid helps to prevent birth defects known as NTDs or neural tube defects.
 The most common NTD is spina bifida.
 Inside the embryo, the brain and spinal cord form from the neural tube, which starts out as a tube-like grouping of cells.
 It finishes forming 4 to 6 weeks after the first day of a woman’s last menstrual period.
 Studies show that taking a supplement with enough folic acid – for at least one month before conception and continuing through pregnancy – can significantly reduce the risk of NTDs.

 How to get enough folic acid daily